ferdotdeb/LinuxWizards/README.md

 # LinuxWizards

-A collection of powerful Shells scripts to automate the setup and configuration of a developer-friendly Linux environment.
+A collection of powerful shell scripts to automate the setup and configuration of a developer-friendly Linux environment.

 ## Features